Maria Fragkou, Cognitive Behavioural Psychotherapist, EMDR

 We have found ourselves experiencing a range of emotional responses during this acutely distressing time of a pandemic.
 As distress and discomfort do not occur in a social vacuum, therapeutic interventions need to be adapted to the current highly unusual circumstances.

-I currently offer sessions via video consultations (or phone), until the government issues new guidance regarding social distancing and I return to my clinic in Fleet, Centaur House, Ancells Business Park, Ancells Rd, Fleet GU51 2UJ.
-I will continue to offer video sessions to all clients who wish to access therapy remotely.
+I currently offer sessions via video consultations (or phone), until it is safe to return to in-person sessions in my clinic in Fleet.
+I will then continue to offer video sessions to all clients who wish to access therapy remotely.

 If you wish to book an appointment, please contact me using my contact form at the top of my profile.